 This has two benefits, 1 you get a second crop from the available space and 2 because parsnips can take 4 to 5 weeks to germinate, having a quick germinating crop will show you where you have sown the parsnips so you can keep a lookout for the seedlings.

-A suitable soil and site for to grow parsnips in your garden.
+A suitable soil and site for growing parsnips in your garden.

-To prepare the soil dig the soil down to a depth of about 10cm deeper than the length of the variety your are going to grow, removing as many stones as possible.
-However if you soil is very stony it would better to use boreholes filled with sifted soil.
+To prepare the soil dig the soil down to a depth of about 10cm deeper than the length of the variety you are going to grow, removing as many stones as possible.
+However, if your soil is very stony it would better to use boreholes filled with sifted soil.

 Rake the soil level to a fine tilth a couple of days before sowing, which is normally as soon as conditions allow in late winter or early spring.

 Parsnips dislike very acidic soil and do best when the soil has a pH of about 6.5, so test your soil several weeks before and add lime as necessary to achieve this.

 As already stated site is not as important as soil, although they do prefer a sunny open site, they will however do very well in a lightly shaded plot.